Skip to product information

 Asmat Animal Teeth Necklace

-Absolutely stunning and totally unique necklace are in excellent condition.
-Age-related wear and signs of use.
+Excellent condition.
+Wear commensurate with age and use.
 Lovely dark patina.
 Size approx. 50,0cm x 4,0cm.

 References and further reading: